Decapitation: Fallbeil

-Many German states had used a guillotine-like device known as a Fallbeil ("falling axe") since the 17th and 18th centuries, and decapitation by guillotine was the usual means of execution in Germany until the abolition of the death penalty in West Germany in 1949.
+Many German states had used a guillotine-like device known as a Fallbeil ("falling ax") since the 17th and 18th centuries, and decapitation by guillotine was the usual means of execution in Germany until the abolition of the death penalty in West Germany in 1949.
 It was last used in communist East Germany in 1966.

 In Nazi Germany, the Fallbeil was reserved for common criminals and people convicted of political crimes, including treason.
 Members of the White Rose resistance movement, a group of students in Munich that included siblings Sophie and Hans Scholl, were executed by decapitation.

 Contrary to popular myth, executions were generally not conducted face-up, and chief executioner Johann Reichhart was insistent on maintaining "professional" protocol throughout the era, having administered the death penalty during the earlier Weimar Republic.
 Nonetheless, it is estimated that some 16,500 persons were guillotined in Germany and Austria between 1933 and 1945, a number that includes resistance fighters both within Germany itself and in countries occupied by Nazi forces.
 As these resistance fighters were not part of any regular army, they were considered common criminals and were in many cases transported to Germany for execution.
 Decapitation was considered a "dishonorable" death, in contrast to execution by firing squad.